Intro-to-SE-Lab-Fall-21/Group-06/README.md

-# G6Mail
+# Group-06

 Hey!
-This is G6Mail, which stands for Group 6 Mail
+This is Group 6.

 ## Description
 This project is about developing an Email Client that will have a number of different functionalities based on the customer (TA) expectations.